nicadeddu/spotify-downloader/README.md

 Alternatively, install from [requirements.txt](requirements.txt) using pip (and FFmpeg build from the official website).

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you find issues or have suggestions.

 ## License
 This software is licensed under the [MIT License](https://github.com/invzfnc/spotify-downloader/blob/main/LICENSE) © [Cha](https://github.com/invzfnc)